lcabaceira/dralf/README.md

 the alfresco-global.properties on in the repository.properties file of Alfresco.
 There are a few initial properties that have to be set to have a fully functional version of Dr. Alf.

-Locate and open dralf.properties and adapt the properties to reflect you local environment.
+Change to dralfssh/target/dralfssh-0.1-bin and open dralf.properties for editing.
+Adapt the properties to reflect you local alfresco environment.

 -----------------------
 3 - Accessing the tool
 -----------------------

     * Go to the installation directory of Dr Alf.
-    * Change to dralfssh
+    * Change to dralfssh/target/dralfssh-0.1-bin
     * run ./dralf.sh menu

 ------------------------------------